 Studies have found that people who are sleep-deprived are substantially worse at solving logic or math problems than when they’re well-rested.

 Those who get enough sleep are less likely to be grumpy and are better able to control their emotions.
-This can have a positive impact at the workplace and in personal relationships.
+This can have a positive impact in the workplace and in personal relationships.

 When we sleep, the body produces more of the hormone leptin, which plays a key role in making you feel full.
 When we don’t sleep, our leptin levels drop, which can lead to late-night snacking and even overeating.